obrien-lab-psu/Failure-to-Form_Native_Entanglements/Simulations_of_Native_Entanglement_Misfolding/Rebuild_AllAtom_structures/README.md

   --outpath OUTPATH     Path to output directory
   --log LOG             Path to logging file
-  --cath CATH           Path to latest cath-domain-boundaries-seqreschopping.txt file
+  --cath CATH           Path to latest cath-domain-boundaries-seqreschopping.txt file --cath_domain_list CATH_DOMAIN_LIST
+                        Path to latest cath-domain-list.txt file
 ```

 If you have the [SLUG] then you can use the command files located [here](src/command_files/Get_PDBs.cmd) to processes and rebuild the PDBs in this work.
 Please modify any other pathing as necessary.

 ## Results
+Below are the results of the rebuilding process (red) overlayed ontop of the original PDB (blue).
+While non-rebuilt residues are held fixed during the rebuilding process newly added residues can change how nglview renders cartoon secondary structure so there maybe changes in the representation that are unexpected.
+Make sure you check each structure in the *ball-and-stick* model in VMD or Pymol to valid the rebuild.

 data/gifs/P0A6B4_4WR3_A_rebuilt.gif
 <p align='center'>
   <img src=data/gifs/P0A6B4_4WR3_A_rebuilt.gif alt='My GIF'>